Teaching

-This highly ambitious and versatile Masters programme is in a stage of development and growth, where there is an emphasis on interdisciplinarity and collaboration within our existing courses.
+This highly ambitious and versatile Masters programme has been in a stage of development and growth, where there is an emphasis on interdisciplinarity and collaboration within our existing courses.
 Design practice and theory are co-taught, encouraging dialogue in relation to current social issues and civic urgencies that are relevant today, where the role of design is valued as a key tool for social change.
-We are committed to supporting ambitious and diverse context specific and situated research approaches.
+The team is committed to supporting ambitious and diverse context specific and situated research approaches.

 The master's programme Ecology Futures focusses on how art and design can help define and change the narrative around today's anthropocentric worldview.
-Through artistic research rooted in scientific methodologies, students will be challenged to develop their own position, both theoretical and practical.
-Linked to the new Material Incubator lab space, students will be encouraged to explore and engage with the biological world as a way to express concepts, directly incorporating living matter into their work.
-Together we will envision all kinds of different ecological futures, developing critical work about our position as humans in relation to all other living and non-living entities, aiming to achieve a radical shift in perception on society today.
+Through artistic research rooted in scientific methodologies, students are challenged to develop their own position, both theoretical and practical.
+Linked to the new Material Incubator lab space, students are encouraged to explore and engage with the biological world as a way to express concepts, directly incorporating living matter into their work.
+Together we have envisioned all kinds of different ecological futures, developing critical work about our position as humans in relation to all other living and non-living entities, aiming to achieve a radical shift in perception on society today.

 "Through this position, I hope to translate my deep interest in human-made ecosystems into a critical MA course that brings forth artists that know how to imagine, shape and comment on alternative ecological futures."

-In the academic year 2019/2020, a series of elective modules were piloted, while the full program is constructed and rolled out from September 2020 on.
+In the academic year 2019/2020, a series of elective modules were piloted, while the full program was constructed and rolled out from September 2020 on.
 Together with Darko Lagunas Léon and Milton Almonacid, I developed the course Decolonizing Ecological Futures.
-With Ana Lisa Alperovich, a first step has been taken to create a new eco-materials culture.
-Based on the project Cartographies of the Vanishing now, an initiative of myself, Jarl Schulp and Mark IJzerman, another module has been developed diving into sensory cartographies.
-And finally, biotech methodologies are being introduced in collaboration with the Material Incubator Lab, a newly built professional lab at our academy in Den Bosch, initiated by dr. Elvin Karana.
+With Ana Lisa Alperovich, a module was developed to enable students to experiment with and create new eco-materials.
+Based on the FIBER project Cartographies of the Vanishing now, an initiative of myself, Jarl Schulp and Mark IJzerman, another module was developed diving into sensory cartographies.
+And finally, biotech methodologies were introduced into the curriculum in collaboration with the Material Incubator Lab, a newly built professional lab at the art academy in Den Bosch, initiated by dr. Elvin Karana.

 During the pandemic, we launched "Dutch Invertuals Academy" as a way to share our knowledge and transcend borders while confined to our own houses.
 It is aimed at young professionals and at discovering new ways of working, exchange knowledge, get inspired, explore new materials, and experiment.
 As one of the three main tutors I guided a group of eight designers in their personal projects.
 This first edition of the academy program, projects were shipped to the Netherlands and exhibited at Dutch Design Week.